culvertsoft/mgen/generating_source_code_tabs/a_project_file.md

 ---
 ---

-An MGen project file is an ordinary xml file.
-In this example we'll create one called project.xml (the name does not matter) with the following contents:
+To tell the MGen compiler these things we need to write a project file.
+An MGen project file is just an ordinary xml file - so we'll simply create one for this example named project.xml (the name does not matter) with the following contents:

     <Project>